Power4SOS/Power4SOS.github.io/hobbies.md

 ## Basketball

-<br>Playing basketball removes my worries, refreshes my body, and brings me courage to address any challenges.
+Playing basketball removes my worries, refreshes my body, and brings me courage to address any challenges.
 I extremely enjoy the feeling of being immersed in the basketball games.
 Besides, I am the starting guard of the basketball Team in class, where I meet many sincere friends.
 I once won fourth place in a college basketball game.

 ## Past Hobbies